geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 ##### **Geohot & Chenyu** [[00:30:00](https://www.youtube.com/watch?v=axTYYYYOHHY&t=1800)]
 Geohot: No, no, no, you can't call into Torch.
-Gehot: No, you have to implement a singular value decomposition in Tinygrad.
+No, you have to implement a singular value decomposition in Tinygrad.
-Geohot: Is that doable?
+Is that doable?
 Chenyu: Not clear.
 Geohot: What's the algorithm?